 The exact cause of PCOS is unknown.
-Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications such as type 2 diabetes and heart disease.
+Early diagnosis and treatment along with weight loss may lower the risk of long-term complications such as type 2 diabetes and heart disease.

-Signs and symptoms of PCOS vary.
-A diagnosis of PCOS is made when you experience at least two of these signs:
+The symptoms of PCOS vary.
+A diagnosis of PCOS is made when you have at least two of these:

-- Excess androgen.
-Elevated levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.
+- Too much androgen.
+High levels of the hormone androgen may result in excess facial and body hair.
+This is called hirsutism.
+Sometimes, severe acne and male-pattern baldness can happen, too.

 When to see a doctor

-See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of excess androgen such as worsening hirsutism, acne and male-pattern baldness.
+See your health care provider if you're worried about your periods, if you're having trouble getting pregnant, or if you have signs of excess androgen.
+These might include new hair growth on your face and body, acne and male-pattern baldness.

 The exact cause of PCOS isn't known.
 Factors that might play a role include:

-- Excess insulin.
-Insulin is the hormone produced in the pancreas that allows cells to use sugar, your body's primary energy supply.
-If your cells become resistant to the action of insulin, then your blood sugar levels can rise and your body might produce more insulin.
-Excess insulin might increase androgen production, causing difficulty with ovulation.
+Insulin resistance.
+Insulin is a hormone that the pancreas makes.
+It allows cells to use sugar, your body's primary energy supply.
+If cells become resistant to the action of insulin, then blood sugar levels can go up.
+This can cause your body to make more insulin to try to bring down the blood sugar level.

 - Low-grade inflammation.
-This term is used to describe white blood cells' production of substances to fight infection.
-Research has shown that women with PCOS have a type of low-grade inflammation that stimulates polycystic ovaries to produce androgens, which can lead to heart and blood vessel problems.
+White blood cells make substances in response to infection or injury.
+This response is called low-grade inflammation.
+Research shows that people with PCOS have a type of long-term, low-grade inflammation that leads polycystic ovaries to produce androgens.
+This can lead to heart and blood vessel problems.

 Complications of PCOS can include: